Can You Have Liability Insurance on a Financed Car?

 2. 2

 If your lender discovers you've dropped required coverages, they might purchase insurance for the vehicle on your behalf.
-This force-placed or lender-placed insurance costs much more than a policy you'd buy yourself, and the lender adds the cost to your loan balance, increasing your monthly payments or extending your loan term.
+This force-placed or lender-placed insurance costs more than a policy you'd buy yourself, and the lender adds the cost to your loan balance, increasing your monthly payments or extending your loan term.

 3. 3

-Financial Risk
+Financial risk

 Liability insurance only covers damages or injuries you cause to others.
 It doesn't cover damages to your vehicle.
 If your financed car is damaged, stolen or totaled, you'd be responsible for repairs or for paying off a car you can no longer use.
+Consider rental car insurance for additional protection during repairs.

 4. 4

-Potential Repossession
+Potential repossession

 If you fail to maintain the required insurance and don't pay for the force-placed insurance, the lender might consider it a default on the loan.
 This could lead to the lender repossessing the vehicle.